thingsboard/thingsboard.github.io/docs/user-guide/telemetry.md

 ThingsBoard provides a rich set of features related to telemetry data:

- - **collect** data from devices using MQTT, CoAP or HTTP protocols.
+ - **Collect** data from devices using MQTT, CoAP, or HTTP protocols;
- - **store** timeseries data in Cassandra (efficient, scalable and fault-tolerant NoSQL database).
+ - **Store** time series data in Cassandra (efficient, scalable, and fault-tolerant NoSQL database);
- - **query** latest timeseries data values or all data within the specified time interval.
+ - **Query** the latest time series data values or all data within the specified timeframe;
- - **subscribe** to data updates using websockets (for visualization or real-time analytics).
+ - **Subscribe** to data updates using WebSockets (for visualization or real-time analytics);
- - **visualize** timeseries data using configurable and highly customizable widgets and dashboards.
+ - **Visualize** time series data using configurable and highly customizable widgets and dashboards;
- - **filter and analyze** data using flexible Rule Engine (/docs/user-guide/rule-engine/).
+ - **Filter and analyze** data using flexible Rule Engine (/docs/user-guide/rule-engine/);
- - **generate alarms** based on collected data.
+ - **Generate alarms** based on collected data;
- - **forward** data to external systems using Rule Nodes (e.g. Kafka or RabbitMQ Rule Nodes).
+ - **Forward** data to external systems using Rule Nodes (e.g. Kafka or RabbitMQ Rule Nodes).

-This guide provides an overview of the features listed above and some useful links to get more details.
+This guide provides an overview of the features listed above, and some useful links to get more details.

 ![image](/images/user-guide/telemetry.svg)

 ## Device telemetry upload API

-ThingsBoard provides an API to upload timeseries key-value data.
+ThingsBoard provides an API to upload time series key-value data.
-Flexibility and simplicity of key-value format allow easy and seamless integration with almost any IoT device on the market.
+Flexibility and simplicity of a key-value format allow easy and seamless integration with almost any IoT device on the market.
-Telemetry upload API is specific for each supported network protocol.
+Telemetry upload API depends on each supported network protocol.
-You can review API and examples in corresponding reference page:
+API and examples can be reviewed in corresponding reference page:

  - [MQTT API reference](/docs/reference/mqtt-api/#telemetry-upload-api)
  - [CoAP API reference](/docs/reference/coap-api/#telemetry-upload-api)